xtracdev/hc/README.md

 Note the container will need to implement the docker HEALTCHECK to give a true picture of health.
-Without this we can only glean how long something has beed up, not if it is healthy or not.
+Without this we can only glean how long something has been up, not if it is healthy or not.

 Example reflecting positive health status.